GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

     .
     └── software_project/
-        ├── project config files
+        ├── README stating project purpose and basic instructions ├── LICENSE pick one that facilitates user adoption ├── project config files
         ├── docs/
         │   ├── data/
         │   │   └── small sample data files
-        │   └── doc files
-        ├── src/
+        │   └── documentation covering API and examples ├── src/
         │   └── lib_name/
         │     └── source code files
         └── tests/
             ├── data/
             │   └── small sample data files
             └── test files

 Software development projects have input data necessary for your test suite and documentation, which should be tracked in version control.
-They should be minimal, sufficient for their testing and / or demonstration purposes.
+They should be minimal, sufficient for testing and / or demonstration purposes.

 Directory structure for a research project
 ------------------------------------------